ambroisep/hueypetersen/_posts/2013-07-10-code-read-of-core-async-timeouts.markdown

 Another cool thing about this is we see how `timeouts` create their own thread to handle blocking.
 It is a pool of 1, so not too exciting, but shows how specialty threads can handle blocking and communicating with the non-blocking `go` threads using channels.
 Useful pattern when you can't avoid blocking.

+The last thing is -- what does it mean to block?
+According to the docs `puts` to the queue in `timeout` can block -- *"waiting if necessary for space to become available"*.

+{% highlight clojure %}

+(.put timeouts-queue timeout-entry)

+{% endhighlight %}

+When do you care?
+If its in *j.u.c* is it going to be a fast enough block that its not an issue?

+Conclussion
+---

 So fun stuff.
 I should spend more time reading code.
 I'm always left wondering if my Clojure is aesthetically pleasing or not so reading code from people who do this for a living seems like a good way to develop a taste.